BercikOndrej/PJA-ProjectPremierLeague/README.md

 # PJA Project - Premier League
 It is a `Enterprise web application` witch provides basic data about one season of the highest English football league, `Premier League`.
 Data is from season 2018/2019.
 Project contains two modules.
 For simplicity project doesn't include any tests.

 You need install appliaction Server for run this project.
-I'm using Glassfish application server version 6.2.2.
+I'm using `Glassfish application server version 6.2.2`. `Apache Netbeans` was used as IDE.

 ## Premier League - EJB packeges
 - This modul is focused on working with the database.